kcempron/challenger/README.md

 # challenger
-Repository serving the purpose of storing my attempts at coding challenges.
+Repository serving the purpose of storing attempts at coding challenges.